cbig/zonation-core/README.md

 unzip zonation/master.zip -d zonation
 ```

-or you're using git, clone this repo
+or if you're using git, clone this repo

 ```
 mkdir zonation